ahmad-tanha/Who-is-Who/README.md

 - 👋 Hi, I’m @ahmad-tanha
-- 👀 I’m interested in telecommunications, DevOps, and cloud engineering.
+- 👀 I’m interested in telecommunications, programming, DevOps, and cloud engineering.
 - 🌱 Learning is inseparable part of my life.
 - 🙋‍♂️ More about me can be found on LinkedIn: https://www.linkedin.com/in/ahmad-tanha/
 - 📫 You can reach me via the following email addresses: